Courtesy of Attorney Sara Chaca – email any questions to firstname.lastname@example.org

 Q – I have heard that most purchases of property requires cash.
-I also heard if a loan can be obtained, up to 30% down is required and at high interest rates with very sort terms.
+I also heard if a loan can be obtained, up to 30% down is required and at high interest rates with very short terms.
 Not the usual 15 or 30 years here in the US.
 What is your experience in this?

 A – Yes, for a foreigner to buy a property in Ecuador, it must generally be paid for in cash.
 The only time you pay a down payment of say, 30%, is for a pre-construction or rather for an installment sale.
-Then over a period of the next 6-12 months you make monthly installments and a final payment on completion of the project or per the “Promise to Buy & Sell“with the constructor or current owner.
-Financing is difficult to obtain for foreigners who purchase a property in Ecuador, though there are sources for it – feel free to send me an email if you need a referral for a private money lender.
+Then over a period of the next 6-12 months you make monthly installments and a final payment on completion of the project or per the “Promise to Buy & Sell“ with the constructor or current owner.
+Financing is difficult to obtain for foreigners who purchase a property in Ecuador, though there are sources for Private Mortgages in Ecuador – feel free to send me an email to email@example.com if you need a referral for a private money lender in Ecuador.